-It’s unlikely that the Teams product group considered how service messages would become a burden in circumstances like those we face today.
-However, even in normal times, it’s reasonable to ask for some administrative controls over service messages.
+It’s unlikely that the Teams product group considered how system messages would become a burden in circumstances like those we face today.
+However, even in normal times, it’s reasonable to ask for some administrative controls over system messages.
 It would be to have:

-- A team-specific setting to allow team owners to suppress or allow service messages.
+- A team-specific setting to allow team owners to suppress or allow system messages.

 Restrict the General Channel

 In the meantime, you can take two simple actions to avoid people using the General channel.
 First, create some channels to use for discussions and give those channels meaningful names.
 Second, encourage people to chat in the non-General channels by allowing only owners to post messages to the General channel (Figure 2).